Ozim-Platform/Ozim-Platform/README.md

 ## About Ozim Platform

 Ozim Platform is a mobile app for parents of children of early age.
 It contains information on early development and intervenation in text and video format.
-We are bringing together researchers in the field of inclusion, experts in educational and medical correction, and specialists in early intervention to raise awareness among parents.
+We are bringing together researchers in the field of education, inclusion, and specialists in early intervention to help parents develop their children's skills at home.

 ## Learning Ozim Platform